ruffle-rs/ruffle/tests/README.md

 [player_options]
 max_execution_duration = { secs = 15, nanos = 0} # How long can actionscript execute for before being forcefully stopped
 viewport_dimensions = { width = 100, height = 100, scale_factor = 1 } # The size of the player.
 Defaults to the swfs stage size
-with_renderer = { optional = false } # If this test requires a renderer to run.
+with_renderer = { optional = false, sample_count = 4 } # If this test requires a renderer to run.
 Optional will enable the renderer where available.
 ```